The Anti-Cheat Client interface supports the Windows, Mac, and Linux platforms and requires a 64-bit operating system installation.

 Conversely, when the callback associated with

-EOS_AntiCheatClient_AddNotifyMessageToServer triggers on the game client, you must use the game's networking features to send the opaque message data to the game server and call
+EOS_AntiCheatClient_AddNotifyMessageToServer triggers on the game client, you must use the game's own networking features to send the opaque message data to the game server and call

 EOS_AntiCheatServer_ReceiveMessageFromClient when it is received.